Toronto’s lockdown extended until at least March 8

 Scientists say the U.K. variant found in Ontario spreads more easily and is likely more deadly, but so far existing vaccines appear to be effective against it.

 Canada has had a shortage of vaccines until this week.
-The federal government expects to get six million doses before the end of March and more than 20 million more in April, May and June.
+The federal government expects to get 6 million Pfizer and Moderna doses before the end of March and 23 million more in April, May and June and 55 million in the three months after that.
 Canada has a population of 37 million.
+The western Canadian province of Alberta plans to start vaccinating seniors 75 and older starting Feb.
+24 while teachers have not been prioritized.

 Schools just reopened in Toronto this week and retail stores had been scheduled to reopen Feb.
 22.